EmirhanServeren/NFT-CollaBot/README.md

 ## GLOSARRY

-There are many terms that thoough to identify their meanings and usage.
+There are many terms that thoough to identify their meanings and usage if yuo are not familiar with NFT Community before.
 Most of the terms are similar for NFT artists and collectors but not for the newbies on the community.
 Main goal is to document glosarry to evaluate a beginner guide for the newcomers of Tezos NFT ecosystem.

 |Term|Description|API Meaning|
 |--|--|--|